bbengfort/scribo/README.md

 ## About

 Mora (delay, waiting) observes ping latencies between nodes in a wide area, heterogenous, user-oriented network by running a local service that pings other nodes in the network.
 Oro (speak) is the name of the mobile application, and Scio (understand) is the name of the desktop client.
 The ping data is collected by a centralized RESTful microservice called Scribo (record).
 This data will be used for scientific research concerning distributed systems.

+### Documentation

+[Documenting go code correctly](https://blog.golang.org/godoc-documenting-go-code) is vital, because [godoc.org] will automatically [pull package documentation](https://godoc.org/-/about) from GitHub.

+To view the documentation locally before pushing:

+    godoc -http=:6060

+This will provide a dashboard for the Go code on your local machine.
+You can find documentation for this package here: [godoc.org: package scribo](https://godoc.org/github.com/bbengfort/scribo/scribo).

 ### Contributing